NeedMoreDesu/clj-hisoutensoku/README.md

 ## Usage

-If you don't want to compile the code yourself, just copy and run target/clj-hisoutensoku.jar and run.
+If you don't want to compile the code yourself, just copy target/clj-hisoutensoku.jar and run.
 Else, use [Leiningen](http://github.com/technomancy/leiningen/) to build the project (use "lein run" or "lein uberjar").